Article may contain Amazon & affiliate links. As an Amazon Associate I earn from qualifying purchases at no additional cost to you.

 Hey guys!
 Sewing elastic ends gives you nightmares?
 Put all those worries aside because with this elastic join tip you’ll master joining elastic in no time!
+In this tutorial I’ll show you how to sew elastic together with this simple, easy and quick trick!

 I decided to start a new series of quick sewing tips where I can show you how I solve little sewing issues that come up along the way.
 Some of these are new to me and as I stumble upon them I’ll make a note to show you how I tried and solved them as quick, easy and painless as possible.
 Just like I did with this awesome elastic join tip!